-Hobbies: Warhammer Fantasy Roleplay 1st edition, Call of Cthulhu, Trail of Cthulhu, Warhammer Fantasy Battle 3rd edition, Warhammer 40K, Citadel miniatures (I have 4500+), reading history books (chiefly ancient civilizations, English history, American Indian history), watching American football (NFL), running, bicycling, walking, visiting Iron Age, Roman and Saxon ruins in the United Kingdom, visiting Denmark and Austria, gardening, Vertebrate Paleontology, Anthropology (Human Evolution).
+Hobbies: Warhammer Fantasy Roleplay 1st edition, Call of Cthulhu, Delta Green, Warhammer Fantasy Battle 3rd edition, Warhammer 40K, Citadel miniatures (I have 4500+), reading history books (chiefly ancient civilizations, English history, American Indian history), bicycling, walking, visiting Iron Age, Roman and Saxon ruins in the United Kingdom, visiting Denmark and Austria, gardening, Vertebrate Paleontology, Anthropology (Human Evolution).

 Snotlings: Michael (born 1994) and Stephan (born 1996)

 Updated 25 May 2021

 Role-Playing life began in 1980 with Advanced Dungeons & Dragons.
 It was less than a year after I graduated from UCLA.
 After two sessions of playing, I became a GM.
 In Oct 1981, I relocated to the San Francisco Bay Area from Los Angeles.
 I left the AD&D session that was run by Anthony Ragan.
 In 1983, I joined a new group of players.

 In 1987, Anthony Ragan introduced me to a new game called Warhammer Fantasy RolePlay (WFRP).
 The year earlier (1986) I had begun a massive program of buying Citadel miniatures.
 To complete the cycle, I corrupted my group into switching from AD&D to WFRP.
 We've never looked back since.